mehfuzh/LinqExtender/_posts/2010-11-23-getting-started.markdown

 							LiteralExpression
 								Value = "John"

-Here , BinaryExpresion or LambdaExpression is LinqExtender's version and thus all the expression contains various accesors and methods that easily let you get the query data.
+Here , BinaryExpression or LambdaExpression is LinqExtender's version and thus all the expression contains various accessors and methods that easily let you get query information.

 Moving forward, Lets add orderby to our first query: